Meet The Team

 -

-I've spent the last 15 years designing and leading cross-sector partnerships across the UN system, foundations, government and the private sector, working on social sustainability and inclusion.
 My work has focused on livelihoods, gender equity, inclusion and on building the kinds of partnerships between NGOs, UN agencies and corporate actors that can move real resource and attention towards people who need it most.

 What draws me to The Charities Advisory Trust is its belief that charitable giving should be simple, thoughtful and genuinely useful, and that small, well-designed initiatives can create outsized impact.
 It's a model of philanthropy I believe in, and one I'm learning more about with over time.